Yelp: Features

+In April 2023, Yelp introduced Yelp Guaranteed, which provides a refund of up to $2,500 if something goes wrong with a project.
+It also improved its search features with AI and added the option to add video to reviews.
+In April 2024, Yelp released Yelp Assistant, an AI chatbot that helps users find a professional for a project.
+It also updated an API with natural language search to answer conversational queries.

 Features for businesses

 Yelp added the ability for business owners to respond to reviews in 2008.
 Businesses can respond privately by messaging the reviewer or publicly on their profile page.
-In some cases, Yelp users that had a bad experience have updated their reviews more favorably due to the businesses' efforts to resolve their complaints.
+In some cases, Yelp users that had a bad experience have updated their reviews more favorably due to the business's efforts to resolve their complaints.
 In some other cases, disputes between reviewers and business owners have led to harassment and physical altercations.
-The system has led to criticisms that business owners can bribe reviewers with free food or discounts to increase their rating, though Yelp users say this rarely occurs.
+The system has led to criticisms that business owners can bribe reviewers with free food or discounts to increase their rating.
+However, Yelp users say this rarely occurs.
 A business owner can "claim" a profile, which allows them to respond to reviews and see traffic reports.
 Businesses can also offer discounts to Yelp users that visit often using a Yelp "check in" feature.
 In 2014, Yelp released an app for business owners to respond to reviews and manage their profiles from a mobile device.
 Business owners can also flag a review to be removed, if the review violates Yelp's content guidelines.

 Yelp's revenues primarily come from selling ads and sponsored listings to small businesses.
-Advertisers can pay to have their listing appear at the top of search results, or feature ads on the pages of their competitors.
+Advertisers can pay to have their listing appear at the top of search results or feature ads on the pages of their competitors.
 In 2016, advertising revenue grew at a rate of 30% year over year.
-Yelp will only allow businesses with at least a three-star rating to sign up for advertising.
 Originally a sponsored "favorite review" could place a positive review above negative ones, but Yelp stopped offering this option in 2010 in an effort to deter the valid criticism that advertisers were able to obtain a more positive review appearance in exchange for pay.

-On June 5, 2020, Yelp launched a tool to allow businesses on the platform to identify themselves as black-owned, allowing customers to search for black-owned businesses they want to support.
+On June 5, 2020, Yelp launched a tool to allow businesses on the platform to identify themselves as black-owned, allowing customers to search for black-owned companies they want to support.
 There were more than 2.5 million searches for black-owned businesses on Yelp from May 25 to July 10.
 Searches for black-owned businesses were up 2,400% in 2020.
 In August 2021 Yelp added a feature to let users filter businesses based on their COVID precautions.